Keep local data first and treat Persistly as the canonical sync target, not the only source of truth while offline.

 Use these constraints as your baseline integration pattern.

-Do not sync every frame or every tiny state mutation.
+Do not call the runtime every frame or every tiny data mutation.

 Lifecycle